dgarci23/client-management-web/README.md

 * Current Solution: use global scope variables in the backend to save the last qeued client
 * New Solution: create a frontend script to handle the requests

+### March 12th, 2021
+* Solve empty client response from the backend
+* Pop-up in the frontend when there are no new clients

 ## To Do List
 * Data validation from GS Library
 * Pop-ups when there are no new clients